 For that matter, Abraham Lincoln is said to have had a very high voice.
 Nasal, even.

 He is believed to have suffered from a medical condition that led to his abnormal skeletal structure and enormous height (6'4", which was positively gigantic for the mid 19th century).
-It presumably also had an effect on his vocal chords and lungs.
+It presumably also had an effect on his vocal cords and lungs.

 G. K. Chesterton frequently made fun of himself for this, referring to his voice as "the mouse coming forth from the mountain".